Ibinayo/Next_word_project/README.md

 - You can also go the browser and input in the http link if preferred.

 - Note: Internet connection is needed for the proper functioning of the application

+## Please read

+`It should be noted that this model is made to function on user previous input, but predictions will still be made.` `To save your user input, click the 'Clear the textarea' button.` `If any error is given, please, retake the steps`